Sarvesh521/Rep-Right/README.md

 ## Usage

 ### Real-time Exercise Analysis
-You can run the real-time exercise analysis using the `📷️_Live_Stream.py` script.
+You can run the real-time exercise analysis using the `📷️_Live_Stream.py` script or pre-record your videos and upload using the `2_ ⬆️_Upload_Video.py`.

 ```bash
 streamlit run .\🏠️_Demo.py